Eagle Scout Forms

 Many districts now use Eagle Scout service project “coaches.”
 Though it is a Scout’s option, coaches are highly recommended.
 Their greatest value comes in the advice they provide after approval of a proposal as a candidate completes his planning.
 A coach can help him see that, if a plan is not sufficiently developed, then projects can fail.
 Assistance can come through evaluating a plan and discussing its strengths, weaknesses, and risks, but coaches shall not have the authority to dictate changes, withdraw approval, or take any other such directive action.
 Instead, coaches help the candidate make the right decisions.
 In many cases, candidates will not have undertaken something like an Eagle service project.
 Thus, we want them to obtain guidance from others, share ideas, seek plan reviews, and go through other processes professional project planners might use.
 But like a professional, the Scout makes the decisions.
 He must not simply follow others’ directions to the point where his own input becomes insignificant.
 On the other hand, adult leaders must bear in mind he is yet a youth.
 Expectations must be reasonable and fitting.

 It is up to the district to determine who may serve as Coaches and how they might be assigned or otherwise provided to candidates.
 A Coach is not required for a project.
 If a Coach is utilized, however, he/she must be registered with the BSA (in any position) and have taken BSA Youth Protection training, and may come from the unit, district, or council level.
-Coaches need to turn in the pdf Eagle Project Coach Form to their district Eagle Coordinator or the council office.
+Coaches need to turn in the Eagle Project Coach Form to their district Eagle Coordinator or the council office.

 Does it matter what order people sign the project proposal approvals in the Eagle Scout Service Project Workbook?
 That is, must the benefitting organization sign off before the scoutmaster and unit committee?
 Must the scoutmaster sign before the unit committee?

-It makes sense to have the approvals done in the order presented- unit leader (Scoutmaster, Varsity Coach, Venture Advisor, or Skipper), unit committee, and beneficiary.
+It makes sense to have the approvals done in the order presented- unit leader (Scoutmaster, Venture Advisor, or Skipper), unit committee, and beneficiary.
 They are not required to be in that order, but all three should be there when the proposal is presented for the district approval.

 Must the project be approved before you start work on it?

 The Eagle Scout Service Project Workbook calls for the approval of the project proposal before you proceed.
 The proposal must be sufficiently developed so the district advancement committee can be sure the work will meet all requirements listed below.
-Do NOT do the project until AFTER you have the approvals SIGNED in the workbook.
+Do NOT start the project until AFTER you have the approvals SIGNED in the workbook.

 1. It provides sufficient opportunity to meet the Eagle Scout service project requirement.
 You must show that planning, development, and leadership will take place; and how the three factors will benefit a religious institution, a school, or your community .